House sale and rental prices

 • Median dwelling sale prices in the Greater Christchurch urban area have increased by over 55% in the past decade, from $363,000 in December 2010 to $565,000 in December 2020.

 • Selwyn had the highest mean weekly rental price in December 2020 at $456.
 Waimakariri ($421) was higher than in Christchurch ($368).
-Across Greater Christchurch the mean for the quarter was $373.
+Across Greater Christchurch, the mean for the quarter was $373.

-Note this is an interactive chart and you can click on the legend items to change what is shown on the graph.
+Note this is an interactive chart and you can select the legend items to change what is shown on the graph.

 Commentary

-The post-quake rebuild and strong greenfield development has resulted in a strong supply of houses, which in turn has softened house prices across Greater Christchurch.
+The post-quake rebuild and strong greenfield development have resulted in a strong supply of houses, which in turn has softened house prices across Greater Christchurch.
 An increased supply of housing and relatively steady demand has also led to easing rents across Greater Christchurch.
 There has been a sharp increase in house price levels in Greater Christchurch during the second half of 2020 – following the lifting of the COVID-19 restrictions.

 Data notes